-Each school has been working to identify students in need of devices and are contacting families directly with instructions on picking up devices.
+Each school has worked to identify students in need of devices and are contacting families directly with instructions on picking up devices.
 Schools are setting up device distribution processes in alignment with physical distancing protocols.
 To get devices prepped to go home, it requires on-site staffing which is limited at this time.
-As a result, we are taking a phased approach to device and hotspot deployment.
+As a result, we took a phased approach to device and hotspot deployment.

-To ensure the safety of our students, DCPS is working in partnership with schools, the Office of the Chief Technology Officer (OCTO), Metro Police Department (MPD), families and students to plan for the success of this process.
+To ensure the safety of our students, DCPS is working in partnership with schools, the Office of the Chief Technology Officer (OCTO), Metro Police Department (MPD), families and students to ensure this process is successful.

-DCPS is also working to solicit donation for technology access through the DC Equity Fund.
-We hope to identify resources that allow us to support more students and will share an update as we have it.
+DCPS is also working to solicit donations for technology access through the DC Equity Fund.
+We will continue to identify resources that allow us to support more students and will share updates as we have them.